programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 It will be a good practice to save also the metadata.
 I mean, write down to yourself everything related to the document: what it is, where you found it, which dates it covers, who published it, how many pages there are, anything.
 You will never know what information will later prove to be important.
 And this is also a very important information in case you will end up sharing the texts later with someone else, using your text files for other project.

 I use Zotero for keeping track on the metadata of my sources, and here is an example of one of them.
 If you prefer, you can also just write down the metadata to a notepad.
-Just make sure that you'll store the information to a logical place, where you´ll find it.
+Just make sure that you'll store the information to a logical place, where you'll find it.

 {% include figure.html src="../images/OCR02.png" caption="My metadata in Zotero" %}